basp/nanibot/README.md

 This will output some information on the vocab memory whenever someone types `!info`.

+# events
+> Nanibot was created with the explicit goal of modifying and growing the
+> bot *while* it is running.
+I was happy working in Node land and enjoying
+> the `npm` ecosystem but it was frustrating seeing the bot err and Having
+> to take it offline to do basic fixes.
+>
+> I looked into implementing a script language for it or even hot-loading
+> for Node and although both are possible they didn't feel like the right
+> path to take.
+I felt like Erlang might be a good fit but after looking
+> into the ecosystem I felt a bit dishearted.
+To be honest, none of it was
+> to my liking so that meant I had to write the whole thing from scratch
+> including a basic IRC client.
+>
+> Still, the thought of having hot-load capability and the other benefits
+> (first class processes, function programming, dynamic typing, OTP)
+> really convinced me to give it a try anyway.
+The result is Nanibot and
+> so far I'm pleased on how things are falling together.

+At first the idea of having a middleware pipeline seemed like a nice fit.
+After all, it's what the Node bots use so why not here?
+Turns out it's not a very nice fit for Erlang after all.
+You can do it, it's not even that hard and it works well enough but it just feels a bit clunky in the context of OTP.
+So `gen_event` seems like the most obvious choice for now.

+If you wanna do something interesting with the bot you can subscribe a module to the `nani_event` event emitter process.
+The major benefit is that it is now incredibly easy to add stuff to the bot without worrying that something might crash the whole thing.
+The downside is that now we don't have a built-in way to have any handler stop other handlers from executing (the equivalent of calling `done()` in callback land).

+NOTE: Also I have no clue in what order event handlers are executed.
+I can only assume (and hope) that it's something logical like the order in which they are registered.

 # notes on the random text generation
 This is just for those who are interested or wanna make sense